Book cover

 In this figure, Server 2 contains only instances of M1.
 This configuration assumes that M1 is responsible for most of the performance problems in the initial deployment.
 Initially, we had a single instance of M1.
 In this new configuration, we have six instances, all running on Server 2.

 Microservice-based architectures have become popular due to the emergence of cloud computing platforms.
 With these platforms, organizations no longer need to purchase and maintain hardware and basic software, such as operating systems, databases, and web servers.
 Instead, they can rent virtual machines on a cloud platform and pay per hour of machine usage.
-This approach makes it easier to scale microservices horizontally by adding new virtual machines.
+This approach facilitates horizontal scaling of microservices by adding new virtual machines.

 7.4.1 Data Management